If you have any questions or feedback, pleasefill out this form

 -

-NFT does not encrypt the content of your images, videos, texts, or works.
+NFTs do not encrypt the content of your images, videos, texts, or works.

 -

-- Simply put, it is a pointer.
+- Simply put, it's a pointer.

 -